Reminerva/learntrad-api/README.md

 ## 6. API Endpoints

 This section details all the available API endpoints.
-All successful responses will follow the `CommonResponse` structure.
+All responses will follow and wrapped in the [`CommonResponse`](#4-common-responses) structure.
+You can see the structure of the responses in the [Models](#7-models) section.

 <details>
 <summary><h2>API Gateway</h2></summary>